web

 On each client system:

-1. Install and run the Thermo Scientific License Manager application.
+1. Install and run the Thermo Scientific License Manager.

 2. Click Activate.